 - to exact from relatives, friends, or any other person any money or valuable thing for the return or disposition of the kidnapped person.

-It's also first degree kidnapping in Nevada when a person "leads, takes, entices, or carries away or detains any minor with the intent to keep, imprison, or confine the minor" from his/her guardians or with the intent to perpetrate upon the minor any unlawful act.
+it is also first-degree kidnapping in Nevada when a person "leads, takes, entices, or carries away or detains any minor with the intent to keep, imprison, or confine the minor" from his/her guardians or with the intent to perpetrate upon the minor any unlawful act.
 Note that "intent to keep" a minor requires proof that the accused meant to keep the minor for a protracted period of time or permanently.
 (Schofield v.
 State, 132 Nev.
 Adv.
 Op.
 26 2016)

 A person cannot be convicted of both the Nevada crime of robbery as well as first-degree kidnapping in a case if the movement of the victim was: